chrisweb/chris.lu/README.md

 }
 ```

-if you want to try this out, first set `dynamicParams` to `true` or comment it out because true is the default value anyway and then first use the command `npm run build` to rebuild your code and then the command `npm run start` to start a server locally (don't use `npm run dev` because the dev server uses SSR by default for every page), then in your browser navigate to <http://localhost:3000/articles/option4> and you will see that **option4** gets displayed because it got server side generated, now uncomment or set `dynamicParams` to `false` again, run `npm run build` and then `npm run start` and finally reload the page <http://localhost:3000/articles/option4> and you will see that now it displays the default `404` page
+if you want to try this out, first set `dynamicParams` to `true` (or comment it out because true is the default value anyway) and then if your dev server is not yet running use the command `npm run build` in your VSCode terminal, then in your browser navigate to <http://localhost:3000/articles/option4> and you will see that **option4** gets displayed because it got server side generated, now uncomment or set `dynamicParams` to `false` again and finally reload the page <http://localhost:3000/articles/option4> and you will see that now it displays the default `404` page, because there is not **option4** slug in the array that gets returned by `generateStaticParams`

+now of course this is not quite the end yet, as we don't want to maintain the list of slugs manually, but instead want to use a script that will fetch the list of MDX files for us and then genrate a list of slugs for us